prajaktakolhe08/House_Price_Prediction/README.md

 # 🏡 House Price Prediction Web Application

 ## Overview
-This project is a House Price Prediction Web Application built using Flask and a pre-trained machine learning model.
-The application takes various house features as input and predicts the estimated price of the house using a Random Forest model.
+This project is a House Price Prediction Web Application built with Flask and a pre-trained machine learning model.
+Users can input various house features such as area, overall quality, number of bathrooms, and other attributes, and the application predicts the estimated house price using a Random Forest model.
+The interactive web interface provides an intuitive way to explore real estate pricing trends based on input data.

 ## Features
 - User-friendly web interface for inputting house details